Macronutrient Calculator

 How the calculator works

-Step 1: Energy foundation — We begin with your Total Daily Energy Expenditure (TDEE), representing the calories your body burns throughout a typical day.
+Step 1: Energy foundation — Your Total Daily Energy Expenditure (TDEE) is calculated, representing the calories your body uses on an average day.

-Step 2: Goal-based adjustment — This baseline is modified according to your objective: a moderate caloric reduction for fat loss, a modest increase for muscle gain, or maintenance-level calories for body recomposition.
-Thus, your base TDEE may be different from your macro total depending on your goals.
+Step 2: Goal adjustment — Calorie targets are then tailored to your objective: a gentle reduction for fat loss, a modest increase for muscle gain, or steady maintenance for recomposition.

-Step 6: Safety verification — The system ensures caloric targets are sufficient to accommodate minimum protein and fat requirements, suggesting safer alternatives when targets are unrealistically low.
+Step 6: Safety check — The system verifies that minimum protein and fat requirements are met, recommending safer adjustments if a target is unrealistically low.

 How the calculator works

-Step 1: Energy foundation — We begin with your Total Daily Energy Expenditure (TDEE), representing the calories your body burns throughout a typical day.
+Step 1: Energy foundation — Your Total Daily Energy Expenditure (TDEE) is calculated, representing the calories your body uses on an average day.

-Step 2: Goal-based adjustment — This baseline is modified according to your objective: a moderate caloric reduction for fat loss, a modest increase for muscle gain, or maintenance-level calories for body recomposition.
-Thus, your base TDEE may be different from your macro total depending on your goals.
+Step 2: Goal adjustment — Calorie targets are then tailored to your objective: a gentle reduction for fat loss, a modest increase for muscle gain, or steady maintenance for recomposition.

-Step 6: Safety verification — The system ensures caloric targets are sufficient to accommodate minimum protein and fat requirements, suggesting safer alternatives when targets are unrealistically low.
+Step 6: Safety check — The system verifies that minimum protein and fat requirements are met, recommending safer adjustments if a target is unrealistically low.

 How the calculator works

-Step 1: Energy foundation — We begin with your Total Daily Energy Expenditure (TDEE), representing the calories your body burns throughout a typical day.
+Step 1: Energy foundation — Your Total Daily Energy Expenditure (TDEE) is calculated, representing the calories your body uses on an average day.

-Step 2: Goal-based adjustment — This baseline is modified according to your objective: a moderate caloric reduction for fat loss, a modest increase for muscle gain, or maintenance-level calories for body recomposition.
-Thus, your base TDEE may be different from your macro total depending on your goals.
+Step 2: Goal adjustment — Calorie targets are then tailored to your objective: a gentle reduction for fat loss, a modest increase for muscle gain, or steady maintenance for recomposition.

-Step 6: Safety verification — The system ensures caloric targets are sufficient to accommodate minimum protein and fat requirements, suggesting safer alternatives when targets are unrealistically low.
+Step 6: Safety check — The system verifies that minimum protein and fat requirements are met, recommending safer adjustments if a target is unrealistically low.

 How the calculator works

-Step 1: Energy foundation — We begin with your Total Daily Energy Expenditure (TDEE), representing the calories your body burns throughout a typical day.
+Step 1: Energy foundation — Your Total Daily Energy Expenditure (TDEE) is calculated, representing the calories your body uses on an average day.

-Step 2: Goal-based adjustment — This baseline is modified according to your objective: a moderate caloric reduction for fat loss, a modest increase for muscle gain, or maintenance-level calories for body recomposition.
-Thus, your base TDEE may be different from your macro total depending on your goals.
+Step 2: Goal adjustment — Calorie targets are then tailored to your objective: a gentle reduction for fat loss, a modest increase for muscle gain, or steady maintenance for recomposition.

-Step 6: Safety verification — The system ensures caloric targets are sufficient to accommodate minimum protein and fat requirements, suggesting safer alternatives when targets are unrealistically low.
+Step 6: Safety check — The system verifies that minimum protein and fat requirements are met, recommending safer adjustments if a target is unrealistically low.

 Evidence-based starting targets

-Carbohydrate allocation: Fills remaining caloric needs after protein and fat requirements are met.
-Training volume and intensity directly influence carbohydrate needs—endurance athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.
+Carbohydrates: Carbohydrates help meet caloric needs when protein and fat requirements are maintained.
+Training volume and intensity directly influence carbohydrate needs—athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.

 Practical implementation example

-Consider an active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 140g protein (1.8g/kg body weight to preserve muscle), 65g fat (25% of calories), and 220g carbohydrates (remaining calories).
+Consider a moderately active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 165g protein to preserve muscle during deficit, 64g fat to meet essential requirements, and 220g carbohydrates from remaining calories.
 Results are displayed as daily gram targets alongside caloric values and percentages for comprehensive understanding and practical application.

 Evidence-based starting targets

-Carbohydrate allocation: Fills remaining caloric needs after protein and fat requirements are met.
-Training volume and intensity directly influence carbohydrate needs—endurance athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.
+Carbohydrates: Carbohydrates help meet caloric needs when protein and fat requirements are maintained.
+Training volume and intensity directly influence carbohydrate needs—athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.

 Practical implementation example

-Consider an active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 140g protein (1.8g/kg body weight to preserve muscle), 65g fat (25% of calories), and 220g carbohydrates (remaining calories).
+Consider a moderately active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 165g protein to preserve muscle during deficit, 64g fat to meet essential requirements, and 220g carbohydrates from remaining calories.
 Results are displayed as daily gram targets alongside caloric values and percentages for comprehensive understanding and practical application.

 Evidence-based starting targets

-Carbohydrate allocation: Fills remaining caloric needs after protein and fat requirements are met.
-Training volume and intensity directly influence carbohydrate needs—endurance athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.
+Carbohydrates: Carbohydrates help meet caloric needs when protein and fat requirements are maintained.
+Training volume and intensity directly influence carbohydrate needs—athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.

 Practical implementation example

-Consider an active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 140g protein (1.8g/kg body weight to preserve muscle), 65g fat (25% of calories), and 220g carbohydrates (remaining calories).
+Consider a moderately active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 165g protein to preserve muscle during deficit, 64g fat to meet essential requirements, and 220g carbohydrates from remaining calories.
 Results are displayed as daily gram targets alongside caloric values and percentages for comprehensive understanding and practical application.

 Evidence-based starting targets

-Carbohydrate allocation: Fills remaining caloric needs after protein and fat requirements are met.
-Training volume and intensity directly influence carbohydrate needs—endurance athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.
+Carbohydrates: Carbohydrates help meet caloric needs when protein and fat requirements are maintained.
+Training volume and intensity directly influence carbohydrate needs—athletes and those engaging in high-intensity training typically require higher carbohydrate intakes to support performance and recovery.

 Practical implementation example

-Consider an active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 140g protein (1.8g/kg body weight to preserve muscle), 65g fat (25% of calories), and 220g carbohydrates (remaining calories).
+Consider a moderately active individual with an adjusted daily target of 2,300 calories pursuing fat loss: the calculator might recommend approximately 165g protein to preserve muscle during deficit, 64g fat to meet essential requirements, and 220g carbohydrates from remaining calories.
 Results are displayed as daily gram targets alongside caloric values and percentages for comprehensive understanding and practical application.

 Maximising your macros